earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api04-rcurl-co-data-API-r.md

 * booleans (TRUE / FALSE)
 * null

-Now that we understand a bit about the JSON data structure, let's go back to grabbing JSON data from an API.
+Now that we understand a bit about the JSON data structure, let's work with some JSON data that we access via an actual API.

+We will use a REST API available to grab data from the <a href="https://data.colorado.gov" target="_blank">Colorado Information Marketplace</a>.

+### Colorado Population Projections

+The <a href="https://data.colorado.gov" target="_blank">Colorado Information Marketplace</a>
+is a comprehensive data warehouse that contains a wide range of Colorado-specific open datasets available via a **REST**ful API called the Socrata Open Data API (SODA).

+There are lots of API *endpoints* or data sets available via this API.
+One endpoint contains
+<a href="https://data.colorado.gov/resource/tv8u-hswn.json" target="_blank">Colorado Population Projections</a>.
+If you click on the <a href="https://data.colorado.gov/resource/tv8u-hswn.json" target="_blank">Colorado Population Projections data link (JSON format)</a>
+you will see data returned in a `JSON` format.
+These data include population estimates for *males* and *females* for every *county* in Colorado for every *year* from 1990 to 2040 for multiple *age* groups.

 ### URL Parameters

-Using `URL` parameters, we can define a more specific request to limit what data we get back in response to our API request.
+Using `URL` parameters, we can define a more specific **request** to limit what data we get back in **response** to our API **request**.
 For example, if we only want data for Boulder, Colorado, we can query just that subset of the data using the RESTful call.

-note the **?&county=Boulder** part of the url:
+In the link below, note that the **?&county=Boulder** part of the url makes the request to the API to only return data that are for Boulder County, Colorado.

 <a href="https://data.colorado.gov/resource/tv8u-hswn.json?&county=Boulder" target="_blank">Like this - https://data.colorado.gov/resource/tv8u-hswn.json?&county=Boulder</a>.